 Have their CTO, Unit Administrator, or psychologist send a referral to SOTP staff.
 Priority placement into the SOTP is given to inmates who have not already had an opportunity for treatment and who are within 48 months of earliest possible release date.
 If the inmate's parole eligibility passed prior to SOTP completion, the Parole Board is notified when the inmate has completed treatment and the inmate will be seen at the next available date that the board meets.

 Whenever it becomes necessary for SOTP to maintain a waiting list, the applicants are taken into the program by order of which their referrals are received.

 Additional legislation will be of interest to individuals convicted of sex offenses.
 A bill passed in 1992 requires that individuals convicted of a sexual offense shall have a sample of blood take by the Department of Corrections for DNA law enforcement identification purposes before leaving the institution where they are incarcerated.

-A bill passed in 1994 and 1998 requires the "ALL" individuals convicted of a sex offense shall register a home address prior to release from the institution.
-Registered offender in the Commonwealth of Kentucky fall into two categories:
+A bill passed in 1994 and 1998 requires "ALL" individuals convicted of a sex offense register a home address prior to release from the institution.
+Registered offenders in the Commonwealth of Kentucky fall into two categories: